-Boston Children’s 2019 assessment also included data from the Boston Collaborative Community Health Needs Assessment, also known as the Boston CHNA-CHIP Collaborative.
+Boston Children’s 2022 assessment also included data from the Boston Collaborative Community Health Needs Assessment, also known as the Boston CHNA-CHIP Collaborative.
 This assessment included a wide range of Boston stakeholders — community organizations, community development corporations, health centers, hospitals, and the Boston Public Health Commission.
-It was the first large-scale collaborative city-wide assessment and plan conducted in Boston.
 While community health assessment and planning work are often conducted by individual organizations, the Boston CHNA-CHIP Collaborative aligns and coordinates resources between multi-sector stakeholders across the city.
-Boston Children’s was a founding member and staff participated in the Steering Committee and work groups.
+Boston Children’s was a founding member, and staff participated in the steering committee and work groups.

 Details about this process and the findings can be found in the full report.
 The Boston Children's Board of Trustees approved the assessment and improvement plan in the fall of 2022.